wyattowalsh/NBA-attendance-prediction/README.md

 In your command prompt, call: `conda env create -f environment.yml`.
 This will create a new Conda virtual environment with the name: `NBA-attendance-prediction`.

-Activate the new environment by using: `conda activate higher-education-simulation`
+Activate the new environment by using: `conda activate NBA-attendance-prediction`

 #### Access Project